peterhinch/micropython-samples/astronomy/README.md

 r = RiSet(lat=-33.87667, long=151.21, lto=11)  # Sydney 33°52′04″S 151°12′36″E
 ```

-# The moonphase function
+# 3. The moonphase function

 This is a simple function whose provenance is uncertain.
-I have a lunar clock
-which uses the original C code.
-This has run for 14 years without issue, but I
-can't vouch for its absolute accuracy over long time intervals.
-The Montenbruck
-and Pfleger version is very much more involved but they claim accuracy over
-centuries.
+It appears to produce
+valid results but I plan to implement a better solution.

 Args:
 * `year: int` 4-digit year